About the San Juan River

 Big fish, everywhere

 This is the stretch that made the San Juan famous.
-With an astonishing 12,000 to 15,000 trout per mile, the fish feed nonstop... and it shows.
-Trout in the 20-inch range are common, and 30-plus-inch catches happen several times a year.
+With an astonishing 12,000 to 15,000 trout per mile, the fish feed nonstop to put on the inches.
+Trout in the 20-inch range are common and 30-plus-inch catches happen several times a year.
 It’s a technical section that demands precision but rewards anglers with some of the best tailwater fishing in the country.

 The Quantity Waters